 - Patients may believe it is easier to receive antibiotics and other prescriptions via video conferencing with the doctor as opposed to physical evaluations.
 Also, doctors are less likely to verify the accuracy of patient ailments.

 - Patients may not provide complete medical histories or could otherwise lie in order to receive certain prescriptions.

-- There may be difficulty determining when or if a valid doctor-patient relationship was established.
+- There may be difficulty determining when or if a valid patient-physician relationship was established.